Skip to content

 View our C&G 2921-34 course dates and pricing

-The C&G 2921-34 course is typically delivered over 3 to 5 days, depending on the training provider.
-At Total Skills, we combine classroom theory with practical demonstrations to ensure you leave the course confident and competent.
+The C&G 2921-34 course is delivered as a 2-day intensive.
+At Total Skills, we combine classroom theory with hands-on practical work to ensure you leave the course confident and competent.

 The 2921-34 is assessed through an online multiple-choice examination.
 The exam is open-book, meaning you can refer to BS 7671 and the IET Code of Practice during the test.
 This is intentional — the regulations are reference documents that electricians use daily, and the exam tests your ability to find and apply the relevant requirements rather than memorise them.